 There are 3 different places where you may be asked to provide proof of onward travel.

-- At the airline check-in counter or gate- When you check-in for an international flight, the agent may ask to see proof of onward travel before issuing you your boarding pass.
+- At the airline check-in desk or gate- When checking in for international flights, the agent may ask to see proof of onward travel before issuing you your boarding pass.
 If you check in online or at a kiosk, you might be called up to the gate to show your proof of onward travel before you can board.

 - At immigration- Before stamping your passport and allowing you to enter the country, an immigration official may ask to see a valid ticket out of the country.
 This can happen at the at an airport, land border, or sea port.
 When you enter a country overland, the chance of being asked for proof of onward travel is lower.

-- At an embassy or on a visa application- Many countries require that you show proof of onward travel before they issue you a visa.
-You’ll have to attach your flight booking as supporting documentation for your visa application.
+- At an embassy or consulate when applying for a visa- Many countries require that you show proof of onward travel before they issue you a visa.
+You’ll have to attach your flight itinerary as supporting documentation for your visa application.
 If this is a visa requirement, be sure to accurately list the locations and dates where you will enter and exit the country.
 Some countries are very strict and will only allow you to enter and exit at the point of entry indicated on the visa that you have been issued.
 Read the rules carefully.

-How to Provide Proof Of Onward Travel: 8 Methods
+How to Provide Proof Of Onward Travel: 9 Ways

 Luckily, you have plenty of options when it comes to providing proof of onward travel.
 Some are legal and some are illegal.
 Some cost money and some are free.
 In this section, I’ll describe each method.